 Perspectives articles are introductions to OS Virtual Special Issues.
 They provide a focused overview of a particular topic that helps to acquaint readers with key concepts.
 Authors are expected to select five or six relevant articles previously published in OS, in addition to other key articles, and explain how the concept of interest has developed over time.
 In addition, Perspectives articles raise concerns or gaps in knowledge, and suggest avenues for future research.
 The maximum length for a Perspectives article is 11,000 words (including references).
 The Perspectives article is published in a regular OS issue, and also published online together with the previously published OS articles as part of a Virtual Special Issue.
 Interested authors should discuss their ideas with one of the Editors-in-Chief.
 Previous Virtual Special Issues can be found here.

 Method/ology articles address questions of methodology and method broadly (including philosophy of science, ontology, epistemology, study design, novel analytical methods, and writing).
 Method/ology articles should situate themselves firmly within organization studies and tackle issues or problems directly related to the “doing” of organization studies research.
 They must address topics of interest to readers of OS and make clear the connection to research conducted in OS.
 The maximum length of Method/ology articles is 11,000 words (including references).
 Upon submission, please select the ‘Method/ology’ submission option.

-We publish reviews of books on topics that fall within the scope of the journal.
-These are usually commissioned by our book review editors, but do approach them if you wish to review a particular book.
+We publish reviews of books, films, series, or other forms of media on topics that fall within the Aims & Scope of the journal.
+These are usually commissioned by our Media Review Editors, but do approach them with your proposal (email@example.com).

 The title, keywords and abstract are key to ensuring readers find your article online.
 Submissions of articles and essays should be accompanied by